Last updated on August 30th, 2022

 Blood sugar levels vary from time to time in a day.
 Therefore, it may not affect you unless you maintain normal blood sugar levels.
 But you should not neglect any of the symptoms of blood sugar variations to avoid complications associated with it.

-The best way to control blood sugar levels is to be aware of yourself and having a positive attitude towards life.
+The best way to control blood sugar levels is to be aware of yourself and have a positive attitude towards life.

 Can I have low blood sugar levels if I am not diabetic?